jacklule/DataViz-Syllabus/Syllabus.md

 ##Grading
 The class will find a balance between principles and practice.
 So will our grading.

-20% Quizzes over readings and videos
+20% Quizzes and analyses over readings and videos

 50% Five assignments that put our principles into practice, likely to include:
 - customized HTML5 page at name.github.io
 - infographic and timeline
 - chart with CSS
 - map story
 - interactive story with Tableau

 30% Portfolio at name.github.io, which will include a final project and edited, improved versions of all assignments.
 This portfolio will be a essential part of your search for internships and jobs.

 ##Lehigh's Commitment to an Equitable Community